highwolfx/CMS-employees/README.md

 ## Credits
-Base development files were provided by the [UCSD Coding Bootcamp](https://bootcamp.extension.ucsd.edu/coding/).

 The package `express` for NodeJS can be found [here](https://www.npmjs.com/package/express).

 The package `mysql` for NodeJS can be found [here](https://www.npmjs.com/package/mysql).

-The package `uuid` for NodeJS can be found [here](https://www.npmjs.com/package/uuid).
+The package `console.table` for NodeJS can be found [here](https://www.npmjs.com/package/console.table).

 ## Questions